TheLoneTec/Tecs-Assorted-Patches/README.md

 - Research Auto patcher (help stops research projects being unlocked when they shouldnt be)
 - Facial Animation fixes when used with Dubs Apparel Tweaks
 - Ideology worksites now provide HSK ores and woods , including Viles)
+- Eye Patch Apparel for Left and Right Eyes

 # Update Log: